bporcelli/articles/_posts/2018-01-09-building-your-own-genericons.md

 ## Step 3: Choose your icons

-Next, we'll choose the icons for our version of Genericons.
-This is as easy as adding, editing, or removing SVG source files from the *svg* directory.
+Now we'll choose the icons for our version of Genericons.
+This is as easy as adding, editing, or removing SVG source files from the `svg/` directory.

-In my case, I'm going to drop in this [UpWork logo][8].
-Note that icons you add should be aligned on a 16x16 px pixel grid for the best results.
+*Note:* All icons should be aligned on a 16 by 16 pixel grid for the best results.

 ## Step 4: Bake the font!